List of Downton Abbey characters: The Rev. Albert Travis

 Albert Travis (played by Michael Cochrane) is the Church of England rector of St Mary's Church in Downton whose living is under the patronage of the Earl of Grantham.
 During the Great War, after William is brought back to Downton mortally wounded, the Dowager Countess summons him to wed William and Daisy before William dies.
 Despite his questions, he does so.
 Later he arranges Lavinia Swire's funeral and then the wedding for Matthew and Mary, even though the Archbishop of York performs it.
 He also nearly weds Edith to Anthony Strallan before he jilts her at the altar (Travis and the Dowager discussed Strallan's first wife beforehand).
 Robert then asks him to dinner after Tom Branson expresses his wish to baptise his daughter Catholic like himself, a decision Robert opposes.
-Travis strongly disapproves of it but Edith, Mary, Matthew and Isobel defend Tom, and Mary settles the matter once and for all by revealing Sybil did not object to her child being baptised as a Catholic.
+Travis strongly disapproves of it but Edith, Mary, Matthew and Isobel defend Tom.
+They are supported by Violet (who attributes her religious tolerance to her friendship with the Dowager Duchess of Norfolk).
+(Note: In real life, this would have been Gwendolen FitzAlan-Howard, mother of Bernard FitzAlan-Howard, who became Duke of Norfolk in 1917 at the age of 9.)
+Mary settles the matter once and for all by revealing Sybil did not object to her child being baptised as a Catholic.
 Cora then silences Robert.